Aboitier/fillit_test_files_generator/README.md

 # fillit_test_files_generator
-Create as many valid fillit tests files as you want.
+Create as many random valid fillit tests files as you want.

 Once in the same folder as the .sh, just execute it with bash: bash  make_test.sh